GoobyCorp/RetroFreak_Toolkit/README.md

 A script to unpack updates for the RetroFreak that you can download from the official website [here](https://www.cybergadget.co.jp/support/retrofreak/en/update.html).

 ##### RetroFreakROM.py
-This file is used to encrypt ROM's so you can play them on your RetroFreak if you already have them dumped.
+This file is used to encrypt/decrypt ROM's so you can play them on your RetroFreak or PC.

 ##### An example to enable ADB (build.prop inside system.img):
 ```